defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/content.md

 Docsy's `blog` layout also gives you a left nav menu (like the `docs` layout), and a list-type index page for your blog that's applied to `/blog/_index.md` and automatically displays snippets of all your recent posts in reverse chronological order.

 To create different blog categories to organize your posts, create subfolders in `blog/`.
-For instance, in our [example site](https://github.com/defenseunicorns/defense-unicorns-hugo-theme-example/tree/main/content/en/blog) we have `news` and `releases`.
+For instance, in our [example site](https://github.com/google/docsy-example/tree/main/content/en/blog) we have `news` and `releases`.
 Each category needs to have its own `_index.md` or `_index.html` landing page file specifying the category title for it to appear properly in the left nav and top-level blog landing page.
 Here's the index page for `releases`:

-{{< tabpane persistLang=false >}}
+{{< tabpane >}}
 {{< tab header="Front matter:" disabled=true />}}
 {{< tab header="toml" lang="toml" >}}
 +++